Twig6943/WIPDocs/Lutris/DisableNetworkAccess.md

 # Disabling network access

-There are several ways of doing this depending on the package you're using.
-We'll be going with the universal method.
+There are several ways of doing this.

 # Approach 1: Blocking network access via a firewall (Recommended)